IMPACT Grants

 This year’s funding priorities center on three focus areas:

-• Mental Health: Advancing community wellness through outreach and access to mental health services.
-Please Note: recovery and substance abuse programs are not eligible under this category.
+- Mental Health: Organizations helping individuals and communities through community outreach and access to mental health services.
+Recovery and substance abuse focused organizations are not eligible to apply.

-• Youth Development: Promoting positive outcomes for children and families through programs that provide mental and emotional support, academic assistance for K–12 students, and child welfare or family support services.
+- Youth Development: Organizations fostering positive outcomes for children, including mental and emotional support, academic support for K-12 students, child welfare, and family support.
 Please note: Organizations requesting funding for camps are not eligible but may apply for NOW Grant funding.

 Who is eligible